How Health Insurance Works

 Your employer may offer you a health plan as part of your job.
 They work with the insurance company to design the health plans they offer you.
 Your employer may also choose to add certain programs and services to your benefits, as well.

 If you don’t get a plan through your employer, you can buy one on your own through a state or federal health exchange.
-You can also buy one directly through a health insurance company, like Cigna.
+You can also buy one directly through a health insurance company, like Cigna HealthcareSM.
 You’ll find a variety of plan options to help meet your specific needs.

 Your Individual Deductible